alexmic/filtrr/filtrr2/README.md

 To build the project you will need node.js and jake.
 The ```Jakefile.js``` declares a build task which you can run: ```jake build```.
 The build task uses Google's Closure Compiler to minify all the files into one in ```dist/```.
 I've included the Compiler in the ```build/``` directory.

+### Documentation

+Documentation is generated using Docco.
+If you'd like to build documentation for your updated version go [here](http://jashkenas.github.com/docco/) and follow the instructions.

 ## Usage

 ```Filtrr2``` aims to be really easy to use out of the box, but offers more advanced usage patterns if you want to dig deeper.
 Let's visit a few of those patterns: